-1. Write a summary of the story, telling of only the main events.

-2. Say to the students: Decide which character in the story is your favorite.
-In writing, describe the character and explain why that character is your favorite.

-3. Say to the students: Does something about this story remind you of something or someone in your own life?
-Write about how the story and your own life are similar.

-4. Have the students imagine that there is a sequel to this story - another story that begins where this one ends - and think about what might happen in that next story and write the sequel.
+- 1. Write a summary of the story, telling of only the main events. - 2.
+Say to the students: Decide which character in the story is your favorite.
+In writing, describe the character and explain why that character is your favorite. - 3.
+Say to the students: Does something about this story remind you of something or someone in your own life?
+Write about how the story and your own life are similar. - 4.
+Have the students imagine that there is a sequel to this story another story that begins where this one ends - and think about what might happen in that next story and write the sequel.
 Say:

-At the end of the story, Neem is whole again and is very happy.
-What might happen next to Neem, now that he is whole?
+At the end of the story, Fatima has achieved peace and was very happy.
+What might happen next to Fatima, now that she is settled in life and has a family?